Trump Official Dismisses Warnings About Trade Tensions As 'Hiccups'

 Phillips also said his group supported proposed legislation that would make it harder for the White House to impose tariffs unilaterally.

 But Trump has shown no signs of backing down so far.
-For example, he has continued to bash Harley-Davidson, which last week said it would move production of some motorcycles overseas, to avoid new tariffs imposed by the European Union.
+For example, he has continued to bash Harley-Davidson, which last week said it would move production of some motorcycles overseas to avoid new tariffs imposed by the European Union.

 "I devoted a lot of time to Harley-Davidson.
 I treated them good," Trump said in an appearance on Fox News.